ukoloff/without/README.md

 tag is named `$var`.

 You can also use same tag names (especialy `i`) inside your function as regular variables.
-But then you cannot use that tags.
+But then you cannot use those tags.

 To fix - create some aliases: